recoen/Franky-Bot/README.md

 <br>-now you can setup MongoDB [Watch This Video](https://youtu.be/sng1vw9l7J0) to setup MongoDB and you will need to setup ffmpeg on your pc [Watching This Video](https://youtu.be/IECI72XEox0) tp setup ffmpeg

 and your done enjoy the Bot, if you have any problems go to my server also if you want to get the lastest updates on Franky -> [Click Here](https://discord.gg/pZwV7YXztt)

+DO NOT CHANGE THE BOTINFO COMMAND, give me credit